 major macro economic indicators

-- World’s fourth-largest proven crude oil reserves; second-largest OPEC producer and sixth-largest in the world
+- World’s fourth-largest proven crude oil reserves, second-largest OPEC producer and fourth-largest producer worldwide

 - Strong growth in the labour force

 - International financial support (IMF and bilateral loans)

 - Under-diversified economy, highly dependent on the oil sector

 - Severe tensions between the ruling Shia majority and the rest of the country

 - Tensions with autonomous Kurdistan, which is a major contributor to the oil sector